 In a recent case, the Massachusetts Appeals Court reversed the trial court judge’s dismissal of a complaint alleging negligent infliction of emotional distress where a 13-year old girl’s best friend was hit by a train and killed while they were crossing the tracks to get to a large hole in the defendant’s fence on their way home.
 The defendant argued that the witness, not having been struck by the train herself was therefore a bystander, and her relationship as “best friend” was insufficient to allow recovery.
 The trial court judge dismissed the claim stating that “allowing anyone who claims to be a “best friend” would radically expand this theory of tort liability well beyond developed case law.”
 The Appeals Court, however, found that “labeling the plaintiff a “bystander” does not make her so.”
 The Appeals Court continued that “a bystander is one who herself was never in danger from the defendant’s negligence, but instead merely observed or later came upon the effects of the defendant’s negligence upon another.”
 The Appeals Court contrasted a “bystander” with the plaintiff who was placed within the zone of danger created by the defendant’s negligence and was a “primary victim of the alleged negligence” who could recover for emotional distress and injuries caused by witnessing injuries negligently inflicted on another.
 The Appeals Court found that the complaint asserted a direct claim of negligence and not a derivative bystander claim, and left to another day whether being a “best friend” could satisfy the relationship required for bystander recovery.

-If you or a loved one were injured because of someone’s negligence, contact Attorney Allison now for a free consultation by calling 978-740-9433 or filling out our free consultation form.
+If you or a loved one were injured because of someone’s negligence, obtain a copy of our Free Book, 7 Mistakes That Can Ruin Your Personal Injury Claim.
+In addition, you can contact Attorney Allison now for a free consultation by calling 978-740-9433 or filling out our free consultation form.
 We look forward to talking to you about your